Need Help? You’re in the right place.

 If you have a CYRIN account but cannot log in, the first step is to visit the password recovery page.

-If you use CYRIN materials that are integrated in a partner's learning management system (e.g., your academic institution, (ISC)2, or others), you may only access those materials through that system; you cannot log in to CYRIN directly.
+If you use CYRIN materials that are integrated in a partner’s learning management system (e.g., your academic institution, learning provider, or other), you may only access those materials through that system; you cannot log in to CYRIN directly.
 If you would like to create a separate CYRIN account for other purposes, either use a different e-mail address or contact us at email@example.com to disambiguate the accounts.

 Trouble Navigating a Lab Activity